maxfieldk/TE-Seq/README.md

 Error in configr::read.config(file = "conf/config.yaml")[[module_name]] :
   subscript out of bounds
 This error likely indicates that your config.yaml file is invalid (perhaps a dupliate key).
 You can copy the contents of your yaml to an online yaml checker to determine whether this is the cause, e.g. https://yamlchecker.com

+ERROR: Failed to open file: "PATH"
+An error of this type, assuming the path indeed exists and you have requisite permissions, could be due to a failure of having bound paths correctly in containerized rules.
+If the path you are specifying is to for instance, rawdata, ensure that the workflow/profile/default/config.yaml  "singularity-args" key specifies a bind path via which this path is accessible (i.e. has at least one path to a directory in which is nested the path of interest).
+If it does not, you can append a path to the directory which contains the path of interest.